 If your direct report shares A Tough Thing with you that happened to them, do not respond in a way that requires them to reassure you.
 Sentiments like “it makes me feel sick to my stomach hearing what happened to you” or “it makes me so sad that you’re having to go through this” refocuses the sympathy on you, inappropriately.
 Lean on your support network outside of work to talk through how you’re feeling about what happened; do not put more hardship onto your direct report.
 They’ve got enough to think about.

 Instead, acknowledge that you feel for them, and refocus on how you can support them.
 If it’s obvious, suggest the ways in which you or the company can support them - “Would it be helpful to take the afternoon off?” or “Would it be helpful to talk through it more?”.
 If it’s not obvious, ask them how you can best support them.
 And here’s additional steps to take when your teammate shares their grief.

 Lastly, you may not be at risk of the same kinds of threats as your direct reports.
 If someone says they feel threatened, believe them.
 Minoritized people already experience gaslighting from outside sources; please don’t gaslight them in the workplace.

 This is going to get harder before it gets easier.
 “It’ll be okay” is no longer an acceptable response.
 My hope is that in our role as managers, we can co-create systems within our teams and our companies that, at least in part, help support each other.

-Many thanks to Michelle O’Brien who turned Webb’s post into a handout, and helped significantly to edit this management post.
+Many thanks to Michelle O’Brien who helped significantly to edit this management post.